What personal information do we collect from the people who visit our website?

 • Compile non-personal aggregate data about website traffic and site interactions to offer better website experiences and tools in the future.

 We may also use trusted third-party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (Chrome, Firefox, Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 If you disable cookies off, some features will be disabled.
 It may affect your experience and some of our services will not function properly.

 Third Party Disclosure

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+This does not include website hosting partners and other parties who assist us in operating our website, organizations we collaborate with on events, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.